JamesDunne/cf-eureka/README.md

 To run it,

 ```
-$ ./cf-app-routes dev > dev.json
+$ ./cf-app-routes nu dev > dev.json
 ```

+The first argument is the name of the CF "org" to query routes for.

-The first and only argument is the name of the CF "space" to query routes for.
+The second argument is the name of the CF "space" to query routes for.

+Both the org name and space name are required to avoid naming conflicts among spaces in multiple orgs.

 The tool assumes you are already logged in with `cf login` and that the `cf curl` function works and can make authenticated API requests.